silvia-odwyer/photon/photon-docs/docs/index.md

 It allows developers to apply filters, effects and manipulate channels of their images, as well as apply standard image processing operations such as blurring, cropping, resizing, etc.,

 ## Features <small></small>
-- **High-performance**: Photon outperforms even the fastest of libraries.
+- **High-performance**: Photon outperforms even the fastest of libraries, including ImageMagick and the Python Imaging Library.
 - **Safety and Security**: Written in Rust, this library guarantees memory safety.
 - Over **80 effects**: Boasting over 80 effects.
 - Use on the **web** or **natively**.